freezen/fe-auto-init/README.md

 `react-auto-init`

-For a pure react component, run in the right path: react-auto-init {your component name}
+For a pure react component, run in the right path:

+`react-auto-init <your component name>`

-For a redux component, run: react-auto-init {your component name} -x
+For a redux component, run:

+`react-auto-init <your component name> -x`

 npm link : https://www.npmjs.com/package/react-auto-init